mdb1/mdb1.github.io/_posts/2023-07-16-the-compound-effect.markdown

 # 6. Breaking through to greater success

-Hitting he wall is an opportunity for greatness, not an obstacle.
+Hitting the wall is an opportunity for greatness, not an obstacle.

 ---